Sunday, May 20, 2018, 5pm:

-Gilbert Galindo: New Work (World premiere)
+Gilbert Galindo: Microcosm for clarinet, violin & piano (World premiere)

 Katherine Hoover: Images

-Frances White: New Work (World premiere)
+Frances White: The arc of the bird (World premiere)

-Joji Yuas: Solitude
+Joji Yuasa: Solitude

 The RAM Players are high caliber New York musicians who specialize in new music dedicated to delivering exciting performances of works by living American composers.
 Musicians in the RAM Players have been described as passionate, brilliant, sensitive, and energetic in their careers as ensemble performers and as soloists with orchestras from around the world.
 The RAM Players are seasoned performers of music by RAM composers and share in the supportive and collaborative spirit of RAM.